CTPUG/wafer/docs/talks.rst

 ================

 Users can submit talks from their profile page using the ``Submit Talk Proposal`` option.
-The abstract can be formatted using Markdown
+The abstract can be formatted using Markdown.

 The notes section is only visible to the talk author, talk mentors and admins.
 It is intended for providing extra information and recording